WordPress - what is it?

 Which is the best CMS for making a professional website?

-WordPress is a user-friendly platform that is widely used for building blogs, portfolios, and e-commerce websites.
-It has a large community of developers who have created a variety of plugins and themes to extend its functionality.
+WordPress is a user-friendly platform widely used for building blogs, portfolios, and e-commerce websites.
+Its vast community of developers has created numerous plugins and themes, making it easy to extend its functionality.
+Even without technical skills, WordPress is easy to use and SEO-friendly.

-Joomla, on the other hand, is a more powerful platform that is best suited for complex websites, such as those with multiple levels of user access or those that need advanced customizations.
-Joomla has a steeper learning curve compared to WordPress, but it provides more control over your website’s functionality and design.
+On the other hand, Joomla is a more robust platform that’s better suited for complex websites, especially those with multiple levels of user access or requiring advanced customizations.
+It has a steeper learning curve compared to WordPress, but it provides greater control over your website’s design and functionality.

 What makes WordPress better than Joomla?